TheMonk2121/ai-dev-tasks/PRD-B-1004-DSPy-v2-Optimization.md

 ## Appendix A: Adam LK Transcript - DSPy Deep Dive

-**Source**: Adam LK's comprehensive DSPy overview and tutorial transcript
+**Source**: Adam LK's comprehensive DSPy overview and tutorial transcrip

 **Key Context**: This transcript provides the foundational knowledge and implementation details that inform our DSPy v2 optimization approach.